Kaymakli underground city: History

 The ancient name was Enegup.
 Caves may have first been built in the soft volcanic rock by the Phrygians, an Indo-European people, in the 8th–7th centuries BC, according to the Turkish Department of Culture.
 After the Greeks colonized the region, the Phrygian language gradually died out in Roman times, replaced with Greek, to which it was related.

-The city was greatly expanded and deepened in the Eastern Roman (Byzantine) era, when it was used for protection from Muslim Arab raids during the four centuries of Arab–Byzantine wars (780–1180).
+The origins of Kaymakli date to the 8th century A.D., when Christians created the underground city to defend themselves from invaders and bandits.
+The city was greatly expanded and deepened in the Eastern Roman (Byzantine) era, when it was used by the Christian community for protection from Muslim Arab raids during the four centuries of Arab–Byzantine wars (780–1180).
 The city was connected with the Derinkuyu underground city through 8–9 km of tunnels.
 Some artifacts discovered in these underground settlements belong to the Middle Byzantine Period, between the 5th and 10th centuries AD.
 These cities continued to be used by the Christian inhabitants as protection from the Mongolian incursions of Timur in the 14th century.